 If you use a Third-Party Administrator to manage your payments (or other activities), please notify the Broker/ Employer Services Team.
-Third Party Administrators are subject to the same requirements as employer groups for premium remittance and enrollment/termination processing.
+Third Party Administrators are subject to the same requirements as employer groups for fully insured premium or self-insured administrative fee remittance and enrollment/termination processing.

-In accordance with Maine law, there is a 30-day grace period on premium payments (except for the first month).
+In accordance with Maine law, there is a 30-day grace period on fully insured premium or self-insured administrative fee payments (except for the first month).
 Late payments may be subject to a finance charge.
-HPHC may terminate an Employer Group for nonpayment of premium in accordance with its termination rights and will pursue collection activity for unpaid premiums through the date of termination.
+HPHC may terminate an Employer Group for nonpayment of fully insured premium or self-insured administrative fee in accordance with its termination rights and will pursue collection activity for unpaid fully insured premium or self-insured administrative fees through the date of termination.

-In accordance with Massachusetts law, there is a 10-day grace period on premium payments.
+In accordance with Massachusetts law, there is a 10-day grace period on fully insured premium or self-insured administrative fee payments.
 Late payments may be subject to a finance charge.
-HPHC may terminate an employer group for nonpayment of premium in accordance with its termination rights and will pursue collection activity for unpaid premiums through the date of termination.
+HPHC may terminate an employer group for nonpayment of fully insured premium or self-insured administrative fee in accordance with its termination rights and will pursue collection activity for unpaid fully insured premium or self-insured administrative fees through the date of termination.

-In accordance with New Hampshire law, there is a 31-day grace period on premium payments.
+In accordance with New Hampshire law, there is a 31-day grace period on fully insured premium or self-insured administrative fee payments.
 Late payments may be subject to a finance charge.
-HPHC may terminate an employer group for nonpayment of premium in accordance with its termination rights and will pursue collection activity for unpaid premiums through the date of termination.
+HPHC may terminate an employer group for nonpayment of fully insured premium or self-insured administrative fee in accordance with its termination rights and will pursue collection activity for unpaid fully insured premium or self-insured administrative fees through the date of termination.